The intersection of 35th Avenue NE at NE 85th Street is the heart of the Wedgwood neighborhood and is its main commercial center.

 At age 21 in 1894, Walter Fulton returned to Seattle and began the practice of law.
 After about six years of working in his uncle’s law office of White & Munday, Fulton became Prosecuting Attorney of King County, where he was the youngest ever to serve in that office, and he served with distinction.
 After one term he returned to private practice and did a lot of prominent trial work.
-(Argus magazine’s cartoon version of Walter Fulton, circa 1906, is at left.)
+(Argus magazine’s cartoon version of Walter Fulton, circa 1906, is at right.)

 Uncle Joe Surber was a client of attorney Walter Fulton’s but they were also friends, with a rifle specially reserved for Fulton’s use on hunting expeditions.
 Despite the big age gap between them, Surber esteemed Fulton as one of the pioneers, defined as anyone who had lived in Seattle before the Great Fire of June 6, 1889.
 The Fire had completely obliterated not only the infrastructure but also the old social order of Seattle.
 After the Fire, floods of newcomers changed the status quo in Seattle, so in later years of his life Uncle Joe seemed to gather friends from the old days around him.
 He trusted Walter Fulton and made Fulton executor of his estate.